+SEMESTER-II

-BACHELOR OF VOCATION (B.VOC.)
-FOOD PROCESSING SEMESTER - II SEMESTER-II Course Code: ZDA121 Course Title-DRUG ABUSE: PROBLEM, MANAGEMENT AND PREVENTIONDRUG ABUSE: MANAGEMENT AND PREVENTION (Compulsory for all Under Graduate Classes)
+Course Code: ZDA121 Course Title- DRUG ABUSE: PROBLEM, MANAGEMENT AND PREVENTION-II (Compulsory for all Under Graduate Classes)

-Credit hrs/wk.: 2 Max.
-Marks: 50
+Credit hrs/wk.: 1 Max.
+Marks: 25

-- 1) There will be a total of 9 questions of which 5 are to be attempted. - 2) Question 1 is compulsory and having 10 short answer type questions (1 mark each). - 3) The remaining 8 questions (10 marks each) shall include 2 questions from each unit.
-Candidates shall be required to attempt 4 questions, one from each unit.
+1) There will be two sections A and B.

+- 2) Section A is compulsory and will be of 5 marks consisting of 8 short answer type questions carrying 1 mark each covering the whole syllabus.
+The candidates are required to attempt 5 questions out of 8 short answer type questions.
+The answer should not exceed 50 words. - 3) Candidates shall be required to attempt 4 questions from Section B, selecting one question from each unit and each question carries 5 marks.
 Preferably, the question should not be split into more than two sub-parts.

-The course aim is to
+Course Objectives: The course aim is to-